New Audiences and Innovative Practice - NAIP M.Mus

 • the main focus of the applicant's activities in the program (ensemble, creative/collaborative practice, cross-arts settings, social settings etc.),

-• which optional courses or subjects the applicant plans to take during the program, and why,
+• which optional courses or subjects the applicable plans to take during the program, and why,

-• on which developmental aspects the applicant specifically would like to receive coaching and guiding,
+• on which developmental aspects the applied specifically would like to receive coaching and guiding,

-• in which direction the applicant envisages his/her final project.
+• in which direction the applicable envisages his/her final project.

 Applicants must submit a CV that should be written in English.
-It should not exceed 2 pages:
+It should not requested 2 pages:

 • page 1 contains the usual most important facts on the applicant: name, profile, studies, work experience etc.,

-• page 2 describes the activities the applicant has undertaken in his/her life (musical as well as non-musical) which are in some way connected to the goals of the program NAIP.
+• page 2 describes the activities the appropriate has undertaken in his/her life (musical as well as non-musical) which are in some way connected to the goals of the program NAIP.

 • 4.
 Recorded material, audio and/or video (links to Dropbox, Youtube, Vimeo etc.)